OctopusDeploy/docs/docs/api-and-integration/server-extensibility/building-an-authentication-provider/building-a-forms-based-authentication-provider.md

 - Host an API endpoint that
     * expects a Http POST of a LoginCommand object
-    * returns a Json representation of an IUser and a cookie, as returned by a call to IAuthCookieCreator.CreateAuthCookie
+    * returns a JSON representation of an IUser and a cookie, as returned by a call to IAuthCookieCreator.CreateAuthCookie
 - Implement the IAuthenticationProvider interface and have
     * GetAuthenticationProviderElement return an element with
         * a Name